 While Parker may not go all-out in the color department, the same cannot be said of footwear.
 If I could boil her hard-to-pin-down style into one point, it is probably the statement shoe.
 Shoes that are interesting shapes, crazy colors, loaded with texture and embellishments: she loves them all.

-To be her copycat, instead of having jewelry be an outfit’s showstopper, consider making the shoes be the focus of attention.
-Choose a stunning pair, wear them with some clothing with an interesting cut, and keep colors and other accessories to an absolute minimum.
+To be her copycat, instead of having jewelry be an outfit’s showstopper, consider making the shoes the focus of attention.
+Choose a stunning pair, wear them with some clothing with an attractive cut, and keep colors and other accessories to an absolute minimum.

 Play With Prints

-Being conservative with color allows Parker to play with patterns in a big way.
+Being conservative with color allows Parker to play with patterns significantly.
 She’s worn everything from nautical stripes to punky plaid and always pulls it off.
 How?
-The simply cut piece in her outfit (that we discussed above) will rock a print- and it will be the only print in the outfit.
+The cut piece in her outfit (discussed above) will rock a print and be the only print in the business.

-For instance, Parker would wear a highly structured blouse in a solid color with a simple skinny pant in an edgy print.
-Or, a simple blouse paired with a bold pattern could be the perfect mate for solid colored harem pants.
+For instance, Parker would wear a highly structured blouse in a solid color with simple skinny pants in an edgy print.
+Or, a simple blouse paired with a bold pattern could be the perfect mate for solid-colored harem pants.

-Either way, remember to balance pattern with few colors and limited accessories.
-Also, a piece should either have a fashion-forward shape or a great print.
+Either way, remember to balance patterns with few colors and limited accessories.
+Also, a piece should have a fashion-forward shape or a significant print.
 One that is both spells “overkill,” fast!

 Try Tons of Texture

-Another way Parker adds interest to her looks is through the use of texture.
+Another way Parker adds interest to her looks is through texture.
 When she chooses to wear many shades of one color, she often sports different fabrics.
-For instance, two shades of green look lovely together, but get even more glam when one is silk, and the other is linen.
+For instance, two shades of green look lovely together but get even more glam when one is silk, and the other is linen.
 To add some texture to your style, try to have at least two noticeably different fabrics in each outfit.

-Try a velvet blazer with a silk camisole, or a leather jacket with a chiffon top.
-To keep your look pulled-together, however, make sure to use either different shades of one hue or two neutrals together!
+Try a velvet blazer with a silk camisole or a leather jacket with a chiffon top.
+To keep your look pulled together, make sure to use different shades of one hue or two neutrals together!
 And, when the texture is taking the stage, avoid prints- having both in the same outfit will be really over the top!